How Can You Ensure Your Backups are Secure?

 Follow the 3-2-1 rule

 While there are numerous tools to help protect information on devices, a fire, flood or other natural disaster could easily destroy your hardware and physical files.
 For this reason, it's important to follow the 3-2-1 backup rule.
-This guideline states that organizations should keep three backup copies, across two different mediums, with one stored off-site.
+This backup security best practices guideline states that organizations should keep three backup copies, across two different mediums, with one stored off-site.
 Many businesses may use a combination of the cloud and disks to facilitate these needs allowing for the most secure way to backup data.

 With this many options for restoration, companies can rest easy knowing that their most critical information is accessible in any situation.
 TechTarget contributor Kevin Beaver suggested handling your backup media as critical hardware and storing a copy in a fireproof safe to keep your options open.
 It'll also be important to gauge vendor security measures for off-site storage, to ensure it complies with industry regulations and is compatible with encryption techniques.

 "Testing backups would help identify any vulnerabilities before you're impacted."

 Encryption and multiple backup copies are significantly beneficial to securing your files, thus providing backup security measures, but you need to verify that you're backing up the right assets and that your backups will work as expected in an emergency scenario.
 Testing your backups on a regular basis is vital and could mean the difference between easy restoration and potential closure.
-Beaver noted that testing would help identify any vulnerabilities before you're impacted and enable you to adjust your backup strategy to better fit data security requirements.
+Beaver from TechTarget, noted that testing would help identify any vulnerabilities before you're impacted and enable you to adjust your backup strategy to better fit data security requirements.

 Secure backups are an essential part of business continuity, making it important to ensure that they are protected with encryption.
 By using encryption, leveraging multiple backup copies and testing on a consistent basis, you can keep your files safe and have peace of mind that you'll be able to recover in the face of a disaster.